-Purpose To the Company or its affiliates as at March 20, 2023 To Another Entity as at March 20, 2023 Investment Advisor Loans (1) \$38.6 million - Other Loans (2) \$5.5 million
+Purpose To the Company or its affiliates as at April 15, 2024 To Another Entity as at April 15, 2024

+Investment Advisor Loans (1) \$44.4 million

+Other Loans (2) \$4.4 million

-- (1) Represents advances of interest free funds to investment advisors upon commencement of their employment and recognition awards advanced in conjunction with the RGMP Transaction in 2020.
-Upon the satisfaction of certain conditions over a pre-specified term, Richardson Wealth is obligated to either pay cash bonuses to the investment advisors of an advance sufficient to repay 100% of the total loans or the loans are forgiven over a pre-specified term on each applicable anniversary date. - (2) Represents loans advanced to investment advisors and certain other employees of Richardson Wealth, or its predecessor firms, to finance their subscription for shares which loans bear interest at a variable rate (currently set at prime plus 2.5%), and are repayable in full to Richardson Wealth on the earlier of the date the borrowers cease to be employees of Richardson Wealth or when the borrowers cease to hold their shares in the Company and are secured by the shares acquired with the loan proceeds and certain other repayable loans.
+(1) Represents advances of interest free funds to investment advisors upon commencement of their employment.
+Upon the satisfaction of certain conditions over a pre-specified term, Richardson Wealth is obligated to either pay cash bonuses to the investment advisors of an advance sufficient to repay 100% of the total loans or the loans are forgiven over a pre-specified term on each applicable anniversary date.

+(2) Represents loans advanced to investment advisors and certain other employees of Richardson Wealth, or its predecessor firms, to finance their subscription for shares which loans bear interest at a variable rate (currently set at prime plus 2.5%), and are repayable in full to Richardson Wealth on the earlier of the date the borrowers cease to be employees of Richardson Wealth or when the borrowers cease to hold their shares in the Company and are secured by the shares acquired with the loan proceeds and certain other repayable loans.